-Fingernail fungus can be a very troubling problem and getting fingernail fungus laser treatment is what we recommend for this embarrassing condition.
+Fingernail fungus can be a very troubling problem and getting laser treatment is what we recommend for this embarrassing condition.
 Although it’s most common on toenails, it may also be present on the fingernails.
-The embarrassment of finger fungus may be more common as toenail fungus can be hidden when wearing your shoes.
-Fungus likes a warm moist place to grow and that is thought to be the reason toenail fungus is more prevalent.
+The embarrassment of finger fungus may be more common as it can be hidden when wearing your shoes.
+Fungus likes a warm moist place to grow and that is thought to be the reason for it to be more prevalent.

 What does fingernail fungus look like?